Yang Shao-Horn: Research and career

-Upon the completion of her Ph.D. in 1998, Shao-Horn joined the Eveready Battery Company in Westlake, Ohio as a Staff Scientist, during which she researched high-voltage spinel materials for Li-ion batteries, iron disulfide for lithium primary batteries and Alkaline Zn-MnO2 batteries.
+Upon the completion of her Ph.D. in 1998, Shao-Horn joined the Eveready Battery Company in Westlake, Ohio as a staff scientist, during which she researched high-voltage spinel materials for Li-ion batteries, iron disulfide for lithium primary batteries and Alkaline Zn-MnO2 batteries.
 Shao-Horn left Energizer in 2000 and obtained an NSF International Research Fellowship to work with Claude Delmas at the Institute of Condensed Matter Chemistry in Bordeaux, France.

 In 2002, she joined the MIT faculty.
 Shao-Horn's research is centered on exploiting physical/materials chemistry to understand and control the kinetics and dynamics for storing electrons in chemical bonds towards zero-carbon energy and chemicals.
 She is known for the use of surface electronic structure features and/or solvation environments to develop universal design principles of materials and electrode/electrolyte interface to enhance functions (activity, selectivity, and stability) spanning from making of sustainable chemicals and fuels, via water splitting, carbon dioxide, to rechargeable Li-ion and Li-air batteries.

 She has pioneered the oxide electronic structure tuning to develop active catalysts to promote oxygen reduction and evolution kinetics.
 Shao-Horn and her collaborators have shown that the antibonding orbital filling of surface transition‑metal cations controls the catalytic activity of oxides for oxygen reduction and oxygen evolution in a volcano-shaped dependence over several orders of magnitude.
 Subsequently, Shao-Horn and her coworkers have shown that increasing the metal-oxygen covalency enhances activity for oxygen evolution but beyond an optimal value reduces oxide stability.
 Exploiting this concept not only sets record catalytic activity but also establishes a new reaction mechanism, where both metal and oxygen sites can catalyze oxygen evolution and deprotonation from oxide the surface can be rate-limiting.
 Moreover, such concepts have been applied to elucidate that increasing metal-oxygen covalency of metal oxides can promote the dehydrogenation of organic molecules such as carbonate solvents and electrolyte degradation by late transition metal oxides, which decreases the cycle life of Li-ion batteries and selective oxidation of hydrocarbon fuels.

 Shao-horn has given a number of lectures in academia (e.g. Marvel Lecture, Stanford ENERGY and Storage X 2021), at industrial events (e.g., BASF Energy Symposium 2015) and high-level strategic meetings (e.g., Ideaslab of World Economic Forum in Davos).
-She has advised ~90 students and postdoctoral associates at MIT, who are now pursuing successful careers in industry, national research laboratories, and in academia (~30) including faculty positions at University of Michigan, MIT and Cornell and academic positions in Europe and Asia.
+She has advised ~90 students and postdoctoral associates at MIT, who are now pursuing successful careers in industry, national research laboratories, and in academia (~30) including faculty positions at University of Michigan, MIT, Boston College, and Cornell and academic positions in Europe and Asia.